Send me an email.

 My work is strongly influenced by the Japanese view of Wabi-Sabi, which is centered on the acceptance of imperfection.
 It espouses that nothing lasts, is finished, or is perfect.
 Additionally, Raku pottery, with its vibrant and intense colors, plays a strong role in my image development process.

 Generally, my work is more abstract then photo journalistic.
 My goal is not to capture objects or events as trophies or specimens.
 It is about imaging alternatives to sameness and presenting a more impressionistic view.
 It is about challenging myself, and others to look beyond the surface, to stimulate expansion of interpretation, and to encourage discovery and rediscovery of the visual.
-Sharpness and clarity are secondary to mood, emotion, and vision of shapes, colors, and in-yo and no-tan.
+Sharpness and clarity are secondary to mood, emotion, and vision.

 These efforts are not the final destination, but a few steps in my journey.
 They, as well as myself, are a work in progress.